BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ## Activities
 ##### A. Build policies and standards for security and compliance
-Beginning with a current compliance guidelines, review regulatory standards and note any optional or recommended security requirements.
+Beginning with a current compliance guideline, review regulatory standards and note any optional or recommended security requirements.
 Also, the organization should conduct a small amount of research to discover any potential future changes in compliance requirements that are relevant.

 Augment the list with any additional requirements based on known business drivers for security.
 Often it is simplest to consult existing guidance being provided to development staff and gather a set of best practices.